2000 NASCAR Craftsman Truck Series: Motorola 200

+Full Drivers' Championship

+(key) Bold – Pole position awarded by time.
+Italics – Pole position set by owner's points. * – Most laps led.

 Rookie of the Year

 Kurt Busch, winner of Roush Racing's first Gong Show, took home Rookie of the Year honors in 2000, winning four races and finishing second in points.
 The top runner-up was Carlos Contreras, the first Mexican to compete full-time in the Truck Series.
 Scott Riggs started the year with several underfunded teams, before becoming Contreras' teammate at Impact Motorsports.
 Rick Ware, Wayne Edwards, Kenny Martin, and Coy Gibbs all declared for ROTY but struggled in qualifying, while Mark Petty made a delayed attempt at the award.
 Businessman Donny Morelock and Coy's brother J. D. rounded out the rookie class of 2000.